 My inspiration arises from the vastness of the cosmos, the stable density of earth, the emotion of water, the invisible messages in the ether, the excitement of fire, the changing seasons, the cycles, rituals, forests, oceans, animals, the ancients and all of Nature.

-Some pieces I create aged and ancient feelings with patinas and other pieces are more refined.
-I let the metal guide me.
+Some pieces I create vintage, aged and ancient feelings with patinas and other pieces are more refined.
+I let my intuition and the metal guide me.

 I often channel my ancestors and animal allies by including their symbols and messages in my work.
 I try to honor all peoples and creatures by creating reminders of our connection to each other and most of all The Great Mystery of this thing we call life.
 We are brothers and sisters, related to all humans, animals, plants and all of Nature.

 Connection is our truth.